 The International Foundation for Electoral Systems (IFES) has worked in Yemen since the first multiparty parliamentary elections in 1993.
 Since then, IFES has engaged with various actors and stakeholders in the electoral process.
 As a result of its long-term engagement in Yemen, IFES is a trusted adviser to various local stakeholders, as well as the international community.

-In addition to the election commission, IFES has worked with various other Yemeni stakeholders, including the Ministry of Justice, Ministry of Legal Affairs, and Ministry of Interior, to address fields related to the electoral process such as political finance, among others.
+In addition, IFES has worked with various other Yemeni stakeholders, including the Ministry of Justice, Ministry of Legal Affairs and Ministry of Interior, to address fields related to the electoral process, such as political finance.